-A respawned robot will maintain its level, performance points and Experience Points from before its defeat and remain in Invincible status for 10 seconds.
+A respawned robot will maintain its level, performance points and experience points from before its defeat and remain in Invincible status for 10 seconds.
 Its HP will also be restored to 10% of the Maximum HP.

-If the robot did not complete its respawn process at the Restoration Zone, then its Launching Mechanism will be powered off after it is respawned.
-Once it has detected the RFID Interaction Module Card of the Restoration Zone while its Projectile Allowance is more than zero, its Launching Mechanism will be automatically powered on.
+If the robot did not complete its respawn process at the Restoration Zone and has not used Gold Coins to revive itself instantly, then its Launching Mechanism will be locked after it is respawned.
+Thereafter, once it detects the RFID Interaction Module Card of the Restoration Zone, its Launching Mechanism will be unlocked.